-We believe that schools should follow the new model introduced by the NHS, which sees all health and social care staff receive mandatory learning disability and autism training and that all school staff, including teaching assistants and support staff, should be given training in understanding autism.
-We also think that school governors should receive better training, especially those who are likely to hear exclusion appeals.
+We believe that schools should follow the new model introduced by the NHS which sees all health and social care staff receive mandatory learning disability and autism training and that all school staff, including teaching assistants and support staff, should be given training in understanding autism.
+We also think that school governors who should receive better training especially any who are likely to hear exclusion appeals.

-Ambitious about Autism's research revealed that 60% of autistic pupils have such high anxiety that they miss days at school as a result.
-Meanwhile, the number of pupils with autism who are persistent absentees from school has also increased in the last few years.
+Ambitious about Autism research revealed that 60% of autistic pupils have such high anxiety they miss days at school as a result.
+Meanwhile, the number of pupils with autism who are persistent absentees from school has increased in the last few years.

-Sadly, we also know that bullying is a fact of life for many autistic pupils and as a result, many of these young people also experience mental health issues.
-We must make sure that school is a welcoming place for all and keep these children so they can reach their full potential.
+Sadly, we also know that bullying is a fact of life for many autistic pupils and many of these young people also experience mental health issues.
+We must make sure school is a welcoming place for all and keep these children in school so they can reach their full potential.